SLEEP APNEA THERAPY - GLASTONBURY, CT

 If you just can’t seem to get enough sleep, sleep apnea could be the culprit, and at Central Connecticut Orofacial Pain & Sleep Medicine, Dr. Keith Hollinger and our team are ready to help you finally get the rest you deserve.

-Sleep apnea is a condition where a person temporarily stops breathing for short periods of time during sleep.
-Most often, this is caused by the soft tissues in the mouth and throat relaxing into the airway and blocking it.
-This is more specifically known as obstructive sleep apnea , or OSA.
+Sleep apnea is a condition wherein a person temporarily stops breathing for short periods of time during sleep.
+There are a few different types of sleep apnea.
+The most common type is known as obstructive sleep apnea, or OSA.
+It is caused by the soft tissues in the mouth and throat relaxing into the airway and blocking it.

-When breathing is completely cut off, the body immediately goes into panic mode and partially wakes up to restore it.
-This prevents a person from getting the deep, restful sleep they need to feel awake during the day.
-This is extremely stressful on the body, leading to a dangerous increase in blood pressure that persists even during a person’s waking hours.
+When breathing is completely cut off, the body immediately goes into panic mode and partially wakes up in order to resume breathing.
+This prevents a person from getting the deep, restful sleep they need to feel awake and refreshed during the day.

 As we touched on above, the overwhelming majority of people with sleep apnea aren’t actually treating the disorder, but that’s exactly what we do here at Central Connecticut Orofacial Pain & Sleep Medicine.
 The key to helping an apnea patient is keeping their airway open during the night so they can sleep soundly and get the quality of sleep that everyone needs.

 How do we accomplish this?
 By simply having a patient wear a small, custom-made mouthpiece to bed each night.
 This approach is called oral appliance therapy, and it works by slightly shifting the jaw in order to prevent the airway from becoming closed off.
 This allows a patient to sleep without interruption, enabling them to complete a healthy sleep cycle so they can wake up in the morning feeling refreshed.

 Sleep Apnea Risk Factors